lopezdsr/sql-query/sql-query.md

 ## Limitations

-- CSV input supports only comma-separated objects with a header.
 - If a JSON, ORC, or Parquet object contains a nested or arrayed structure, using a wildcard (for example, `select * from cos://...`) returns an error such as
 "Invalid CSV data type used: `struct<nested JSON object>`."
 Use one of the following workarounds: